 Doctors caring for the participant during this hospitalization may also be researchers in this study.
 If so, the doctors are interested both in your medical care and in the conduct of this research.
 There is no obligation to participate in any research study just because it is offered by your loved one’s doctors.

-You or the participant may ask and will receive answers to any questions you have during the course of the study.
-For any questions regarding this study or if the participant experiences any side effects or medical problems, contact site researcher listed on this form.

-Please contact IRB Services, which is not affiliated with the research or the research team, if you:

-have questions about your role and rights as a research participant

-wish to obtain more information about clinical research in general

-have concerns, complaints or general questions about the research, or

-wish to provide input about the research study

-You can do so in the following ways:

-In writing: 300-372 Hollandview Trail, Aurora, ON L4G 0A5

-By phone: 1-866-449-8591
+During the study, if the participant experiences any medical problems, suffers a research-related injury, or if you or the participant have questions, concerns or complaints about the study, please contact the Investigator at the telephone number listed on the first page of this consent document.
+If the participant seeks emergency care, or hospitalization is required, alert the treating physician that they are participating in this research study.

+An institutional review board (IRB) is an independent committee established to help protect the rights of research subjects.
+If you have any questions about the participant’s rights as a research subject, and/or concerns or complaints regarding this research study, contact:

-By email: subjectinquiries@irbservices.com
+By mail:

+Study Subject Adviser

+Advarra IRB

+6940 Columbia Gateway Drive, Suite 110

+Columbia, MD 21046

+or call toll free: 877-992-4724

+or by email: adviser@advarra.com

-Please reference the following number when contacting IRB Services: Pro00024234.
+Please reference the following number when contacting the Study Subject Adviser: Pro00024234.

 A description of this clinical trial will be available on www.ClinicalTrials.gov, as required by U.S. Law.
 This Web site will not include information that can identify the participant.
 At most, the Web site will include a summary of the results.
 You can search this Web site at any time.

 Your signature on this form indicates that you understand to your satisfaction the information about participation in the HOBIT research study and agree to allow the participant to be in the study.
 In no way does this waive you/the participants’ legal rights nor release the study doctors, sponsors, or involved institutions from their legal and professional responsibilities.